DUKE42web/DUKE/code/code/test.tsx.md

     expect(noBodyText).not.toBeInTheDocument();
   });

-  it('renders a cta button if the data is present on the object, and does not render a button otherwise.', () => {
+  it("renders a cta button if the data is present on the object, and does not render a button otherwise.", () => {
     const { rerender } = renderWithContext(<NewsBanner {...props} />); //in each it block scope

-    const ctaButton = screen.getByRole('link', {
+    const ctaButton = screen.getByRole("link", {
       name: /view resources/i,
     });

     expect(ctaButton).toBeInTheDocument();
     rerender(<NewsBanner {...props} cta={undefined} />);

-    const noCTAButton = screen.queryByRole('link', {
+    const noCTAButton = screen.queryByRole("link", {
       name: /view resources/i,
     });
     expect(noCTAButton).not.toBeInTheDocument();
   });
 });
 ```

 > end of code